 Shifts in Power

 Luckily for us, the centralized political and business structures of the past are losing power to smaller players or automated tools.
-People are becoming less dependent on business and government structures and we have an incredible level of self sovereignty but it comes with a price.
+People are becoming less dependent on business and government structures, and we reached an incredible level of self sovereignty, but it comes with a price.

 Centralization in governance may be effective in order to move the nation forward.
 Less centralized systems may struggle to reach a consensus and, with no authority to make a decision single-handedly, the whole system could become stuck.
 One of the recent examples of such a struggle is Brexit, a controversial process where a lot of parties have a right of veto which simply blocks any meaningful progress.